jasononeil/UFTool/README.md

 UFTool - A tool to help set up UFront projects quickly
 ======================================================

+** PLEASE NOTE: this readme refers largely to the plan, not the reality.
+Most of this doesn't work yet.
+Sorry! **

 A few tips for UFront and UFtool
 ---------------------------------